mimoo/FirefoxTimeTracker/README.md

 * save info online? on user's disk?
 * remove old logs when quota is reached! (reduceLogs not coded)
 * when a new day is created, reduce the list of the previous day (so we should keep a track of what was the "previous day")

-## Correct javascript?

-* Is storing the logs in an object the best way?
-It seems cumbersome to declare a new object for the date and a new object for the host everytime

-* should I destroy the idle.js I inject in every page? http://stackoverflow.com/questions/16791900/inject-css-in-firefox-add-on-sdk

-* why doesn't jquery.flot.js works...